-During the initial or recertification interview the FAA Eligibility Worker must register the budgetary unit participants for work, unless exempt from the NA work requirements.

-The Nutritional Assistance (NA) Work Registration (FAA-1786A) form includes detailed information about the NA work requirements.
-The FAA-1786A must be used during the interview to explain the NA work requirements.

-The FAA Eligibility Worker notates the case file by keying the appropriate work registration code or exemption for each household member in the AZTECS system.
+During the initial or recertification interview, the FAA Eligibility Worker must register the budgetary unit participants for work unless they are exempt from the NA work requirements.
+The NA ABAWD AND WORK REGISTRATION AND SNAP CAN REFERRAL SCRIPT (FAA-1786B) includes detailed information about the NA work requirements.
+During the interview, eligibility staff must use the FAA-1786A script to explain the NA work requirements.
+The FAA Eligibility Worker notates the case file by keying the appropriate work registration code or exemption code for each household member in AZTECS.